wessberg/compatfactory/README.md

 <!-- SHADOW_SECTION_FEATURES_END -->

-- A simple wrapper that enables you to use one API for every TypeScript version
+- A simple wrapper that enables you to use the most recent TypeScript Compiler API for every TypeScript version without having to worry about inconsistensies
-- Simple and tiny
+- Tiny

 <!-- SHADOW_SECTION_FEATURE_IMAGE_START -->